Frequently Asked Questions

 Q15.
 Are meals provided at Heatherlie?

 A15.
-No. Heatherlie is totally independent so you will need to be self-sufficient in meal preparation, however the Archie Graham Community Centre provides very low cost lunches which a lot of Heatherlie residents enjoy and we are in very close proximity to the main street for restaurant access.
-You may have Meals on Wheels if this is preferable.
+No. Heatherlie is totally independent so you will need to be self-sufficient in meal preparation, however, places such as Tasty Plate, the Archie Graham Community Centre and some restaurants provide very low cost lunches which a lot of Heatherlie residents enjoy and we are in very close proximity to the main street for restaurant access.
+You may have Meals on Wheels or other agencies if this is preferable.

 Q16.
 What sort of social activities are conducted at Heatherlie?